-These files are © 2015-2021 by the Duke University Marine Geospatial Ecology Laboratory and licensed under a Creative Commons Attribution 4.0 International License.
-If you use them in a scientific publication or technical report, we kindly request that you cite our 2016 journal publication and the relevant follow-on reports.
+These files are © 2015-2022 by the Duke University Marine Geospatial Ecology Laboratory and licensed under a Creative Commons Attribution 4.0 International License.
+If you use them in a scientific publication or technical report, we kindly request that you cite our 2016 publication.

 |Modeled Taxon||Scientific Name||Version||Released||Links|